kgptapps/consolelogpipe/packages/storage-monitor/README.md

 [![Code Quality](https://github.com/kgptapps/consolelogpipe/actions/workflows/code-quality.yml/badge.svg)](https://github.com/kgptapps/consolelogpipe/actions/workflows/code-quality.yml)
 [![license: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

+> 🎉 **v2.5.0 Released!** - Major API consistency fixes and improved documentation.
+All browser and
+> Node.js APIs now work as documented.
+See [CHANGELOG.md](CHANGELOG.md) for details.

 > ⚠️ **IMPORTANT**: This is a **monitoring tool** that pipes browser storage changes to your CLI
 > terminal.
 It does **NOT** provide storage methods like `.set()`, `.get()`, `.delete()`.
 If you
 > need a general storage solution, this is not the right package.